Scroll Top

 Results

-Overall, according to the objectivized and measured values, all 20 patients showed improvement in muscle strength.
-On average, compared with the baseline, an increase in muscle strength of 75% and 32% was measured on the weaker and the stronger lower limb, respectively.
-The difference between the muscle strength of the two lower limbs decreased that lead to the improvement of the walking pattern, balance and coordination.
+Overall, according to objectivized and measured values, all 20 patients showed improvement in muscle strength.
+On average, compared with baseline, an increase in muscle strength of 75% and 32% was measured on the weaker and stronger lower limb, respectively.
+The difference between the muscle strength of the two lower limbs decreased, leading to improvement in walking pattern, balance, and coordination.

 The patients were administered a disease-specific scale, the EDSS, which ranges from 10 (full disability) to 0 (walking without aid).

-This test evaluates the relation between the use of aids and walking distance, and their common presence, where an improvement was observed in both measures.
-Walking distance increased, while the use of aids decreased.
-On average, the EDSS scores improved from 4.0 to 3.5.
-The Functional Independence Measurement (FIM) was also used, which illustrates independent activities, including grooming, clothing and use of toilette.
-This measure also improved.
-FIM scores increased from 117 to 122.
-Therefore, the values correlated with the clinical experiences and the opinion of the patients.
+This test evaluates the relation between the use of aids and walking distance.
+Improvements were observed in both measures.
+Walking distance increased while the use of aids decreased.
+On average, EDSS scores improved from 4.0 to 3.5.
+The Functional Independence Measurement (FIM) was also used, illustrating independent activities such as grooming, dressing, and toileting.
+FIM scores increased from 117 to 122, correlating with clinical experiences and patient opinions.
+Clear improvements in symptoms not formally measured included incontinency, fatigue, and mood.

-2013
+2013 Video Evidence

-Source: Bemer Presentation of medical cases -Bemer+Medical+PDF (page 23)
+Source: BEMER Presentation of medical cases – Bemer+Medical+PDF (page 23)

 Related Posts